apache/tvm/docs/how_to/install.md

     # NOTE: if you installed python via homebrew, --user is not needed during installaiton
     #       it will be automatically installed to your user directory.
     #       providing --user flag may trigger error during installation in such case.
-    cd python; python setup.py install --user; cd .. cd topi/python; python setup.py install --user; cd ../..
-    cd nnvm/python; python setup.py install --user; cd ../..
+    export MACOSX_DEPLOYMENT_TARGET=10.9  # This is required for mac to avoid symbol conflicts with libstdc++ cd python; python setup.py install --user; cd .. cd topi/python; python setup.py install --user; cd ../.. cd nnvm/python; python setup.py install --user; cd ../..